riitikiitkgp/Whitecarrot-Cal/README.md

 - **Reminders**: One place to see for events and never miss an important task or meeting.
 - **Cross-Platform Compatibility**: Access your calendar across multiple devices seamlessly.

+Make sure you've already installed next.js and all the other dependencies on your machine.

 ## Installation

 1. Clone this repository: